betheden/hebrew-grammar/content/suffix.rst

 Summary
 -------

-A suffix consists of one or a few letters at the end of a noun, a verb, and adjective, or a preposition.
+A suffix consists of one or more letters added to the end of a word.
+Nouns, verbs, adjectives, prepositions, participles, infinitives and even some particles can take suffixes in Biblical Hebrew.

 Article
 -------

-The most common type of suffix is the :ref:`suffix_pronominal`.
+Biblical Hebrew utilizes four different types of suffixes.
+The most common type is the :ref:`pronominal suffix<suffix_pronominal>` which changes form based on both gender and number.
+However, there are also three other simple suffixes called the :ref:`directional ה (he)<suffix_directional_he>`, the :ref:`paragogic ה (he)<suffix_paragogic_he>`, and the :ref:`paragogic נ (nun)<suffix_paragogic_nun>`.

-Beyond that, Hebrew also has the :ref:`suffix_directional_he`, the :ref:`suffix_paragogic_he`, and the :ref:`suffix_paragogic_nun`.
+.. note:: These suffixes should not be confused with the prefixes and suffixes that are added to :ref:`finite verbs<verb-finite>` to form verbal conjugations, although certain forms appear very similar.